staugaard/ember-resource/README.md

 being used out in the wild.
 So, what to do?

 We're following in the footsteps of the Rails project and the Ember project and creating a `1-0-stable` branch.
-Ember Resource in it's current form will live on in the `1-0-stable` branch.
+Ember Resource in its current form will live on in the `1-0-stable` branch.

 Henceforth, the `master` branch of Ember Resource will undergo breaking API